How ‘Kilroy Was Here’ Tore Styx Apart

 Watch the ‘Kilroy Was Here’ Short Film

-Update: On April 12, 2015 Dennis DeYoung posted a lengthy response to this story on his Facebook page.
+Update: Dennis DeYoung has posted a lengthy response to this story on his Facebook page.
 We’ve included the entire statement below:

 Clarification Kilroy clarification

 Why do I even bother?
 I saw this article recently so here goes.
 But first you must read the article, it’s not bad as these things go.